 The XSE trim adds a larger bottom grille, black roof rails and mirror caps, and a chrome dual-tip exhaust on the outside, while the interior sees two-toned black and red accents, and a carbon-fiber finished instrument panel.
 The XSE will be slotted between the XLE and Limited trims.

-No changes are expected under the hood meaning the 2021 Highlander will continue on with a 3.5-liter V6 paired with an eight-speed automatic transmission.
+The 2021 Highlander will continue on with a 3.5-liter V6 paired with an eight-speed automatic transmission.
 This motor is good for 295 horsepower and 263 lb-ft of torque.
-It will be available with standard front-wheel drive and an all-wheel drive option
+It will be available with standard front-wheel drive and an all-wheel drive option.